Who are The Shortest Players in the NBA History

 Let’s dive in!

-Shortest Current NBA player
+Shortest NBA player in 2022

-Currently, the shortest player in the NBA is Houston Rockets guard Chris Clemons.
+The shortest player in the NBA is Houston Rockets guard Chris Clemons.
 The current shortest NBA player is 5ft 9in tall (1.75m).
 Clemons made his debut in 2019 with the Rockets.
-In the 2019 NBA draft, Clemons went undrafted but afterward found his way in the rockets summer league team.
+Clemons went undrafted in the 2019 NBA draft but found his way into the rockets summer league team.
 Before starting the season, Houston made a two-way deal for him to sign.
+Allen Iverson shares the title of the current short pro basketball player with Chris Clemons.

 Allen Iverson